solsoftware/capsula/tutorial.md

 The key concept that handles this is *service*: a named facade that simplifies clients' code and handles communication.
 It handles all RPC asynchronously.

 Each service is of a certain type.
 A service type depends on the type of the server or the type of channel used in communication, or both.
-Server can be an HTTP server, a Worker, a Capsule, a JavaScript function, or anything else able to handle clients' requests.
+Server can be an HTTP server, a Capsule, a JavaScript function, or anything else able to handle clients' requests.
 Whatever the server is, the clients' code looks the same which is great because you can easily alter server side without ever affecting clients.

 It is quite possible and very easy to create custom service types as will be shown later.
 But let's go one step at a time.